 Family and Consumer Sciences Education Licensure Programs

-The Family and Consumer Sciences Education licensure programs are for students who plan to teach family and consumer sciences at the middle, junior high, senior high, or postsecondary levels.
+The Family and Consumer Sciences Education program at Kansas State is for students who plan to teach family and consumer sciences at the middle, junior high, senior high, or postsecondary levels.
 Family and consumer sciences education directly addresses the needs of individuals and families related to nurturing relationships, parenting education, healthy lifestyles and resource management.

 Family and consumer sciences education programs focus on parenting education, consumer practices, healthy lifestyle choices, nutrition and food decisions, food science, human relations skills, personal development, textiles and apparel choices, balancing family and work, and general employable skills.
 These programs emphasize management and problem-solving skills needed to be a responsible and productive individual, family member and worker.